dnarain-astro/docs/astro/develop-project.md

 ### Prerequisites

-To build from a private registry, you need:
+To build from a private repository, you need:

 - The [Astronomer CLI](install-cli.md).
 - An [Astro project](create-project.md).